The formation of the EAFP

-The EAFP has also organised national scientific meetings through its Branches.
-In the last few years, excellent Branch meetings have been held in Germany, France, Argentina and Scotland, and the Council hopes the frequency of such Branch meetings under the auspices of the EAFP will continue to increase.
-The Council recognises and is most grateful for the continuing contributions made to the success of the Association by the Branch Officers.
+The EAFP has also organized national scientific meetings through its Branches.
+In the last years, excellent Branch meetings have been held in Germany where XV bi-annual German speaking EAFP branches meeting in Starnberg, Bavaria gathered 142 members from Germany, Austria and Switzerland.
+Very successful meeting of Ireland and UK branches took place at Keele University, UK.
+Council hopes the frequency of such Branch meetings under the auspices of the EAFP will continue to increase.
+The Council recognizes and is most grateful for the continuing contributions made to the success of the Association by the Branch Officers.
 Indeed, so outstanding have been some of our Branch Officials, that in 1991 the Council decided to institute an award in recognition of these special efforts.

 Last, and certainly not least, has been the important contribution of Sustaining Members to the growth and strength of the EAFP.
 These are commercial organizations who, for one reason or another (often with “encouragement” from the local Branch official), have recognized the value of what the EAFP is striving to achieve and who wish to help it succeed.
 There are currently 14 Sustaining Members and these are identified on the back outside cover of the Bulletin.
 Their generous support is gratefully acknowledged.